themeum/tutor-lms-migration-tool/readme.txt

 == Changelog ==

-= 2.0.0 - 27 June, 2022 =
+= 2.0.0 - 28 June, 2022 =

+* New: New design is introduced for the Migration Tool to make it more user friendly
+* New: Migration performance is enhanced
+* New: Migration History will be
-* Added: Compatibility added for the Tutor LMS v2.0 plugin
+* Update: Compatibility with WordPress 6.0 and Tutor LMS 2.0 is
+* Fix: Once migration is initiated, it kept loading behind the screen until the page is refreshed

 = 1.0.4 - 30 January, 2020 =